DylanAgiman/MuseAI/docs/final.md

 <br /><br />
 Initially when training our RNN, we encountered a problem known as “exploding gradients”.
 Initially, we decreased the learning rate to prevent this problem, but loss convergence would then be very slow.
 Therefore, we used the solution proposed in [this paper](https://arxiv.org/abs/1211.5063), which advocates for gradient norm clipping.

-After some testing and playing around with different hyper parameters and training configurations, we decided on the following values:
+After some testing and playing around with different hyperparameters and training configurations, we decided on the following values:
 * Learning Rate: 0.0005
 * Iterations: 100,000
 * Dataset size: 200